 Belfast Tech Firm Cloudsmith Secures Record £53m Investment in Largest Ever NI Venture Capital Deal

-Belfast-based software firm Cloudsmith has secured $72 million (approximately £53 million) in a Series C funding round — believed to be the largest venture capital deal ever secured by a Northern Ireland-based technology company — as it positions itself to become a global leader in AI-driven software supply chain management.
+Belfast-based software supply chain management firm Cloudsmith has secured $72 million (£53m) in a Series C funding round led by US venture capital firm TCV, in what is believed to be the largest venture capital deal ever for a Northern Ireland technology company — a landmark moment for the city's burgeoning tech ecosystem and a signal that Belfast-born talent is competing at the very highest levels of global technology.

 Background